Deborah Liverman

 Pronouns: She/Her/Hers

 Tianna works with first-year undergraduate through PhD students and recent alumni to help them explore and achieve their career goals.
-She supports the Social Impact, Policy, and Law Career Pathway, supervises the student Career Exploration Leaders, and collaborates with departments, programs, alumni, and employers to provide career exploration events and resources that allow students to learn about diverse career paths.
+She supports the Social Impact, Policy, and Law Career Pathway and is the Pre-Law Advisor for MIT students and alumni within two years of graduation.
+Tianna also supervises the student Career Exploration Leaders, and collaborates with departments, programs, alumni, and employers to provide career exploration events and resources that allow students to learn about diverse career paths.
 Tianna received her BA from Boston College and her MSW from Columbia University.
 In 2021 Tianna won the Fulbright International Education Administrators (IEA) award and in 2022 she was selected for the DAAD German Academic Exchange Service tour for higher education leaders.

 What was your first job?
 I was a Green Ambassador for Thompson Island Outward Bound for several summers in high school.
 I did trail maintenance and habitat preservation, learned arboriculture and got to climb really tall trees, and went on camping trips to the Boston Harbor Islands.